XuanchenLin/NanUI/docs/en-US/executing-javascript.md

 ## Execute JavaScript code (no return value)

-In the Formium form, use the ʻExecuteJavaScript` method to execute JavaScript code.
-The ʻExecuteJavaScript` method needs to be called after the browser is initialized, so the best location should be in the ʻOnReady` overload method.
+In the Formium form, use the `ExecuteJavaScript` method to execute JavaScript code.
+The `ExecuteJavaScript` method needs to be called after the browser is initialized, so the best location should be in the `OnReady` overload method.

 ```C#
 ExecuteJavaScript(@"alert('Hello NanUI!')");